stephen-opet/sublime-3-syntax-elitelanguage/README.md

-# Custom Syntax Highlighting for Sublime 3, ELITE Language
+# Custom Syntax Highlighting for Sublime 3
 This repository contains a set of files used to define a custom syntax highlighting scheme for the Sublime 3 text editor The specific language, ELITE, is proprietary for a specific tool & so obscure that you are unlikely to ever touch it